Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Desember 2025 14.27.01 UTC
+- WIB: Minggu, 14 Desember 2025 15.35.40 UTC
-- WITA: Minggu, 14 Desember 2025 15.27.01 UTC
+- WITA: Minggu, 14 Desember 2025 16.35.40 UTC
-- WIT: Minggu, 14 Desember 2025 16.27.01 UTC
+- WIT: Minggu, 14 Desember 2025 17.35.40 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: success
+Kategori: technology